ValentineDelevaux/PROJET_ML_1/README.md

 # Project_1_ML

+The goal of the algorithm is to predict the likelihood of having a coronary heart disease or not.
+We ultimately kept the most efficient, accurate and reliable model, Regularized Logistic Regression.

 FILE run.py : The main run, which produces the final predictions, using least squares and regularized logistic regression.
 Tt includes the loading, cleaning, splitting of the data, expanding of the features and prediction generation with our final model.
 -> Run the code to create a prediction file.